 I took a poll on my Instagram stories recently, and it seems that using a buff and silk or satin pillowcase are the most common ways curlies protect their hair at night.

-Another thing I do on wash day is use the Briogeo Scalp Revival treatment serum on my scalp.
+I like to use the Briogeo Scalp Revival treatment serum on my scalp.
 This serum is water based, not oil, and it helps to moisturize and balance my scalp to reduce itching and flaking.

 You can see how I apply it in this hair routine video.
 I basically apply a drop to my hands, emulsify and rub all over my scalp in sections.
 This stuff has really made a difference in letting me go longer between washes.